cedadev/nlds/docs/source/system-status.rst

         "failed_colour": colour
     }

-* num = the total number of failed consumers across all services
+* num = the total number of failed consumers across all microservices
 * colour = HTML string used to colour the INFO box

 |